 Tit Hall’s waterpolo team can’t swim but they can strip.
-OLIVER GOLDSTEIN reports on their lead up to Cuppers.

 One small team are making huge waves in the world of water polo this weekend.
 The Trinity Hall water polo team has been the cause of much hype recently, with their team photo stunt drawing much female attention from all around Cambridge.
 One female student claimed that the athletes are “too sexy to be Cambridge students”.

 The team, which has come together in the past months under the captaincy of Matthew Walton (University squad and Jailbreak Winner) are regarded as the underdogs of the competition, which takes place over three days this weekend at the Leys pool.

 The group stages

 With the transfer window opened for teams to recruit blues players whose colleges are not entered, Catz and Queens have quickly jumped to the favourites, snaring the Blues Captain 2011/12 Dan Woolcott and Hamish Crichton [Captain 2012/13].

 When asked to comment on the negotiations, Woolcott described them as “intense” and “hilarious”.
 Trinity Hall, despite losing their bids to capture Hamish, managed to poach 3 players from Pembroke.
 Josh Hirsh Witz, James Robson and Rob Sanders have all jumped ship.
 Matt is confident this will ensure their victory.

 When Josh H was asked what made him steer clear of the industrial and faceless teams who waved around large budgets in the negotiations he replied, “Water polo is a game about heart and unlike other blues players, who chased lucrative contracts, bright lights, hollow victories and fickle fans, I followed my heart minnows and joined the underGODS.”